alecazam/kram/README.md

 Kram adds props to the KTX file to store data.
 Currently props store Metal and Vulkan formats.
 Also props are saved for channel content and post-swizzle.
 Loaders, viewers, and shaders can utilize this metadata.

 KTX can be converted to KTX2 and each mip supercompressed via ktx2ktx2 and ktxsc.
 But there are no viewers for that format.
+KTX2 reverses mip ordering smallest to largets, so that streamed textures can display smaller mips progressively.
+KTX2 can also supercompress each mip with zstd.
+I suppose this could then be unpacked at tiled as needed for sparse texturing.
+KTX2 does not store a length field inside the mip data.

 I also have a custom KTXA format.
-This likely broke with the prop additions, but Metal cannot load mmap data that isn't aligned to block size.
+KTXA likely broke with the prop additions.
+Metal cannot load mmap data that isn't aligned to a multiple of the block size (8 or 16 bytes for BC/ASTC/ETC).
 But KTX stuffs a 4 byte length into the mip data.
-KTX2 does not do this.
-So by leaving this out (and padding props to 16 byte multiple), then the mips could be directly loaded.
+So by leaving the size out (TODO: pad props to a 16 byte multiple), then the mips could be directly loaded.
 My loader had to copy the mips to a staging MTLBuffer anyways, so it's probably best not to create a new format.
-Also sparse textures imply splitting up large mips into tiles, and so neither KTX or KTX2 support that.
+Also sparse textures imply splitting up large mips into tiles.
+Also mmap'ed data on iOS/Android don't count towards jetsam limits, so that imposes some constraints on loaders.

 There are several commands supported by kram.
 * encode - encode/decode block formats, mipmaps, fast sdf, premul, srgb, swizzles, LDR and HDR support, 16f/32f